parse-community/docs/_includes/parse-server/compatibility.md

 ## Jobs

 There is no background job functionality in Parse Server.
 If you have scheduled jobs, port them over to a self-hosted solution using a wide variety of open source job queue projects.
 A popular one is [kue](https://github.com/Automattic/kue).
 Alternatively, if your jobs are simple, you could use a cron job.

-## Push Notifications

-Parse Server implements basic transactional pushes to iOS and Android devices using channels or queries.
-Check out the [Push Guide](#push-notifications) for the details.

 ### Client Push